tomskim/Four-In-A-Line/README.md

 	This game allows a user to play in two different modes:

-  a single player mode against computer’s artificial intelligence and a two players mode in a turn basis.
+  -> a single player mode against computer’s artificial intelligence

+  -> a two players mode in a turn basis.

  I coded Form1.cs, Form2.cs, Form3.cs and Form4.cs.